abhi1kumar/SUP-NeRF/README.md

 Similar to nuScenes, `pred` includes 3D object detection results via a customized script in our folk of [FCOS3D](https://github.com/yuliangguo/mmdetection3d/tree/master/demo).
 It is only required by previous method AutoRF.
 Our prepared directory can be directly downloaded from [[dropbox]](https://www.dropbox.com/scl/fi/3uo06xo0pbgyhq4kwvm5j/pred.zip?rlkey=j5zaccjs6v1sotvx52roq4xmt&st=cgopz3i9&dl=0) [[hugging face]](https://huggingface.co/datasets/yuliangguo/SUP-NeRF-ECCV2024/tree/main/Waymo/validation).

 The object-centric curated subsets and splits for our experiments are recorded in those `.json` files in `data/Waymo`.
-If you would like to modify the curation, check `src/data_waymo.py` to re-run the preprocess step.
+To modify the curation, check `src/data_waymo.py` to re-run the preprocess step.

 ## VSCode Launch